 There you go – click upload to publish your first Instagram shopping post.

 Instagram stories get more eyeballs than the post feeds because of how fresh, interactive, and easy to consume they are.
-Wouldn’t it be great to tap into an audience that is regularly engaging with your Instagram stories?
+You can get tailor-made Instagram Story templates for your brand with InVideo for business.

 All you have to do is simply upload an image to your Story and then tap on the sticker icon on the top-right corner.
 You will see an option called Product.
 Click on it and type in the name of your product (as in the catalogue) and then select the right one.
 Viola, your customers can now also purchase directly from your Instagram story.